 FAQ

-What should I look for in a senior housing contract?
+What should I look for in a senior housing agreement?

-What questions should I ask before signing a senior housing contract?
+What questions should I ask before choosing an assisted living facility?

-What rights do seniors have regarding housing and care?
+What rights do seniors have in assisted living?